Anna Wintour: Politics

 Wintour has supported the Democratic Party since Hillary Clinton's 2000 Senate run and John Kerry's 2004 presidential campaign.
 She also served as a "bundler" of contributions during Barack Obama's presidential campaigns in 2008 and 2012.
 She co-hosted fundraisers for Obama's campaigns with Sarah Jessica Parker, with one being a 50-person, $40,000-per-person dinner at Parker's West Village town house with Meryl Streep, Michael Kors, and advertising executive Trey Laird among the attendees.
 She also teamed with Calvin Klein and Harvey Weinstein on fundraisers during Obama's first term, with Donna Karan among the attendees.

 In 2013, when Vogues former director of communications stepped down, Wintour was rumoured to be looking to hire someone with a political background.
 Soon after, she hired Hildy Kuryk, who worked as a fundraiser for the Democratic National Committee and Obama's 2008 campaign.
 She supported Hillary Clinton's 2016 presidential campaign, forming part of Clinton's long list of wealthy donors and served as Clinton's consultant on wardrobe choices for key moments of the campaign.
 Wintour endorsed Joe Biden for the 2020 United States presidential election.
 She has written in favour of fur in Vogue, and has used fur in photo spreads.
 Her changes to Vogue have been described as advancing the status of women.
 She has defended the democratisation of what were once exclusive luxury brands, stating that it is good that "more people are going to get better fashion".
 An investigation in The New York Times indicated that black women had been sidelined at Vogue during her time there.
-Wintour apologized to staff for the magazine's complicity in racism.
+Wintour apologised to staff for the magazine's complicity in racism.